 - Grief/ Bereavement

 Answer: Coming to therapy for the first time can be anxiety provoking.
 The process of finding a therapist is usually the hardest part.
-I will walk you through the process each step of the way.
+We will walk you through the process each step of the way.
 Once we have scheduled the first session, you will come in, complete some initial paperwork.
 Then we will spend the first few minutes of the session talking about confidentiality and how therapy works.
 The rest of the first session will be spent discussing what is occuring currently that brings you into therapy and any related history.
 You do not need to feel pressured to share every detail of your past in the first session!
-By the end of the initial session, I will give you clear feedback about what I think would be most helpful and together we will make a plan.
+By the end of the initial session, we will give you clear feedback about what we think would be most helpful and together we will make a plan.
 Most clients report feeling significantly less nervous after they leave their first session.
 The frequency and duration of therapy varies and we will discuss this upfront and ongoing.

 Second most frequently asked question: “What will I pay for therapy?”